Tutorial: Azure Active Directory single sign-on (SSO) integration with Foodee

 After adding extension to the browser, click on Set up Foodee will direct you to the Foodee application.
 From there, provide the admin credentials to sign into Foodee.
 The browser extension will automatically configure the application for you and automate steps 3-4.

 If you want to setup Foodee manually, open a new web browser window and sign into your Foodee company site as an administrator and perform the following steps:

 Click on profile logo on the top right corner of the page then navigate to Single Sign On and perform the following steps:

 - In the IDP NAME text box, type the name like ex:Azure.

 - Open the Federation Metadata XML in Notepad, copy its content and paste it in the IDP METADATA XML text box.

 Create Foodee test user

-When you select the Foodee tile in the Access Panel, you should be automatically signed in to the Foodee for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can also use Microsoft My Apps to test the application in any mode.
+When you click the Foodee tile in the My Apps, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the Foodee for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.

 Once you configure Foodee you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 Learn how to enforce session control with Microsoft Cloud App Security.